How to Create a Product Launch Plan (A Step-By-Step Process)

 Think about how you can incorporate each of these points in your messaging.

-For a more thorough understanding of how to use story-structure in marketing, I highly recommend Donald Miller’s book, Building a StoryBrand.
+For a more thorough understanding of how to use story structure in marketing, we recommend Donald Miller’s book, Building a StoryBrand.

 Now it’s time to consider the launch tactics that you can use to build the understanding of your prospects’ hero’s journey into a proven launch framework.